 Morality (one semester) – This course examines the complex problems of faith and morality in the modern world while moral decision-making, freedom and responsibility, conscience formation, imitating Jesus, and living the Beatitudes are the foundation that is then empowering students to understand and live out the Church’s teachings.
 Morality is applied to life situations and moral issues.

 Theology of the Body (one semester) – This course explores God’s plan for human sexuality in light of Catholic teaching.
 Because the body is a “theology,” it is meant to be a sign of God’s own life and love in the world.
 Theology of the Body challenges students to discover God’s call in their lives through an examination of relationships and dating, responsible sexuality, and discerning the vocation of single, married, and religious life.
 This course integrates the practical aspects of becoming a responsible, mature adult with our call to holiness.

-Faith in Action (Social Teachings) – The Christian understanding is that God desires a world in which all aspects of life are guided by justice and clarity.
+Faith in Action (Social Teachings) – (one semester) ~ The Christian understanding is that God desires a world in which all aspects of life are guided by justice and charity.
 This course explores the implications of living in such a world through a discussion of the principles of Catholic Social Teaching as modeled by such persons as Dorothy Day and Mother Theresa.
 Emphasis is placed on how students can respond to justice through a service component where students may take part in service projects in the greater community.

 Logic, Reason & Apologetics – (one semester) ~ In this capstone course for seniors, students will master the principles of logic, ethics and justice that inspire them to live with purpose, moral integrity and care for human life.
 Through an apologetics approach, students will learn how to use reason to explain and defend the faith as they prepare to engage in a more critical and increasingly secular culture.